cronologic-de/ug_tbt2pcie/source/ordering_information.rst

 -----------

 Multiple variants of the TimeTagger4 TDC card are available.
-The cards adhere to the following naming convention:
+The cards adhere to the following naming scheme:

 .. image:: _figures/TT4_ordering_scheme.*